davbeek/gitinspectorgui-rtd/docs/source/cli.rst

   Generate output for the first ``NR_OF_FILES`` files with the highest number of insertions for each repository.

+``--merged-repositories``
+  Merge commit information from found repositories as if coming from a single repository.

 Output formats text ... html
 ----------------------------
+Note that for these output formats, output from multiple repositories is always merged.
+This behavior is equivalent to the ``--merged-repositories`` option for the output formats.

 ``-m``,  ``--metrics BOOL``
   Include checks for certain metrics during the analysis of commits.